Alfresco/alfresco-ng2-components/docs/core/components/datatable.component.md

 </adf-datatable>
 ```

-Second and last, you will need to set the height of your datatable in its parent's container so that the datatable adapts to it, i.e. `height: 300px;`.
-You will also need to set the overflow-y attribute to auto, `overflow-y: auto;`, so it hides when the rows exceed the height of the datatable component.
+Then, set the height of your datatable in its parent's container so that the datatable adapts to it (i.e. `height: 300px;` in the example below).
+You must also set the parent's
+[`overflow-y`](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-y) attribute to `auto`.
+This will allow the list to scroll when
+the total height of all rows exceeds the fixed height of the parent element.

 ```html
 <div style="height: 300px; overflow-y: auto;">